Skip to main content

 If you have questions about the event, please contact events@LSAC.org.
 For assistance with logging in, please contact lsacjdevents@getvfairs.io.

-Meet with law school reps from 6 a.m. to 9 a.m.
+Meet with law school reps from 5 p.m. to 8 p.m.
 ET

 View Full Schedule